Captivi-Network-Solutions/captivi-website/content/support.md

       - title: Can I customize the captive portal?
         description: Absolutely.
 We provide a basic template but you control your branding — logo, colors, and messages — across all locations.
 Captivi ensures your brand is what customers see (not ours).
       - title: What support is included?
         description: Every Captivi plan includes email support and automatic cloud-based remote updates.
-Premium plans add proactive UniFi monitoring, improved response-time SLAs, and network consulting.
+Premium plans add alert guidance, proactive assessments, and improved response-time SLAs.
 Need more?
-Phone or on-site support is available by request — just ask and we’ll tailor a quote.
+On-site support is available by request — just ask and we’ll tailor a quote.
       - title: What if I need a network upgrade?
         description: Our team can help design, upgrade, or troubleshoot your environment.
 We offer expert guidance and hands-on help for UniFi upgrades, VLAN design, access point placement, firewall tuning, and more.
       - title: What forms of payment do you accept?
-        description: We accept credit cards, checks, and cash.
+        description: We accept credit cards and checks.
       - title: In which currencies can I make payments?
         description: All payments are in **USD**.